KayFrimp/alx-low_level_programming/0x00-hello_world/README.md

 6. 5-printf.c prints exacty with proper grammar, but the outcome is a piece of art.

 7. 6-size.c prints the size of various data types on the computer it is compiled and run on.

+8. 100-intel generates the assembly code of a C code in the Intel Syntax.